 If you or someone you know struggles with mental health, visit lifeline.org.au for additional help and resources or call 13 11 14.

-Obesity is a global epidemic which significantly impacts Australians, as the Australian Institute of Health and Welfare (AIHW) found that almost two-thirds of the nation’s adults were found to be overweight or obese in 2014-153.
+Obesity is a global epidemic that significantly impacts Australians, as the Australian Institute of Health and Welfare (AIHW) found that almost two-thirds of the nation’s adults were found to be overweight or obese in 2014-15.3

 Obesity can be treated in numerous ways – from exercise and lifestyle changes to bariatric surgery in more extreme circumstances.
 Each case is different, so it’s important to always consult a GP for advice before undergoing any of these changes.